oneworq/js-technical-assignment/assignment-3/README.md

 ## Tools/Stack

 - Either of NodeJS
-- Any Database of your choice (Mongo DB is preffered)
+- Any Database of your choice (Mongo DB is preferred)

 ## Submission